jackbaty/archive.baty.net/content/posts/2017/2017-10-12-tried-the-newton-mail-client-on-macos.md

-+++
+---
-date = "2017-10-12T09:02:37-04:00"
+date: "2017-10-12T09:02:37-04:00"
-description = "On rare occasions, I try a new app and don't love it." slug = "tried-the-newton-mail-client-on-macos" tags = ["email", "software"] title = "Tried the Newton Mail client on macOS"
+description: On rare occasions, I try a new app and don't love it.

-+++
+slug: tried-the-newton-mail-client-on-macos
+tags:
+- email
+- software
+title: Tried the Newton Mail client on macOS
+---

 In [this interesting post about tools by Matt Birchler](https://birchtree.me/blog/the-best-apps-and-services-for-doing-work/) he wrote that "[Newton](https://newtonhq.com/) is the best email app I have ever used."
 Intrigued, I installed the 14-day trial.